DragonSenses/Algorithms/LeetCode/52-n-queens-ii/problem.md

 6. **Recursive Call:**
    - Call the `backtrack` function again, but with `row + 1`.
 This explores all valid board states with the queen we placed in the current step.

+7. **Backtrack:**
+   - After the recursive call returns, backtrack by removing the queen from the square.
+This means removing the values we added to our sets.

 ### Key Steps

 1. **Placing Queens by Row:**